yselvav/chefAI/README.md

 ## FAQ

+### My Altoclef is crashing!
+What do I do?

+*note: If you are trying to run AltoClef on cracked launchers (TLauncher, launchers to run the game on mobile etc...) or unofficial launchers there is a high change I might not help you.*

+- First check if you downloaded the right file for the right Minecraft version, every release has the name in the following pattern: `altoclef-<minecraftVersion>-<altoclefVersion>.jar`.

+- You **DO NOT** need to include baritone in your `mods` folder, it is already included in Altoclef.
+If you did include it, remove it.

+- Altoclef **is not** intended to be used with other mods, so if the cause of the crash is another mod you are using it is very likely I won't do anything about that.

+If you checked everything above and are still having trouble you can reach out to me on Altoclef discord (or create an issue).

+**Your message should include the following things:** exactly what problem you are having, what Minecraft version are you trying to run with what Altoclef version, specify that you are referring to this fork (there are multiple forks, so it makes everyone's life easier), what mods (if any) you are using and a crash-log
+(if the mod didn't crash on startup but rather after a specific action recording or description of that would also help).

 ### Why was `terminator` and the ability to attack players removed?
 I don't feel like this bot should be focused on use on servers and having to handle players complicates things.
 So I just decided to remove that behaviour (at least for now).

 ### Can you add X version of Minecraft?

-#### Please note that for newest version of minecraft I need to wait for [baritone](https://github.com/MeteorDevelopment/baritone) to be ported first.
-Unless there is a branch for the specific version, please do not message me about that version since I need to wait for baritone to be ported first.
+**Please note that for newest version of minecraft I need to wait for [baritone](https://github.com/MeteorDevelopment/baritone) to be ported first.
+Unless there is a branch for the specific version, please do not message me about that version since I need to wait for baritone to be ported first.**

 I am planning to support all versions from 1.16.5 and above.

 You can open a ticket if you want support for specific version in that range that isn't supported yet.